Skip to main content

 The Temporary Resident Visa (TRV) is a sticker placed on your passport by Canadian immigration officials that allows you to travel to Canada.
 It is also sometimes called a visitor visa or entry visa.
 The TRV is granted automatically when a study or work permit application made outside of Canada is approved.

-Expiration of the TRV
+Expiry of the TRV

 Your visa only needs to be valid when you enter Canada.
 After that, it is the study permit (or Post-Graduation Work Permit – if you have already graduated and received one) that allows you to remain in Canada.